DataDog/documentation/content/en/real_user_monitoring/installation/advanced_configuration.md

 {{% /tab %}}
 {{< /tabs >}}

-With the above example, we collect the amount of items within a cart, what they are, and how much the cart is worth overall.
+With the above example, the RUM SDK would collect the amount of items within a cart, what they are, and how much the cart is worth overall.

 ## Further Reading